 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-3. Collect and/or analyse experimental or theoretical data as an individual or within a team context.
+- Collect and analyse experimental or theoretical data as an individual or within a team context.

-4. Formulate a series of clear conclusions and justifications in a professional laboratory report based on advanced theory for comparison to interpreted experimental results.
+- Formulate a series of clear conclusions and justifications based on advanced theory for comparison to interpreted experimental results.

 1 Please refer here more information on student contribution amounts.

 2 Information on eligibility and Approved Pathway courses can be found here

 3 Please refer here for eligibility for HECS-HELP

 4 Please refer here for eligibility for FEE-HELP

 Please note: international students should refer to this page to get an indicative course cost.